lastfm-docs/api-docs/docs/artist/getCorrection.md

 Errors:

-- 2 : Invalid service - This service does not exist
-- 3 : Invalid Method - No method with that name in this package
-- 4 : Authentication Failed - You do not have permissions to access the service
-- 5 : Invalid format - This service doesn't exist in that format
 - 6 : Invalid parameters - Your request is missing a required parameter
-- 7 : Invalid resource specified
 - 8 : Operation failed - Something else went wrong
 - 9 : Invalid session key - Please re-authenticate
 - 10 : Invalid API key - You must be granted a valid key by last.fm